vicentejerezos/Titanic/READme.txt

-This Dataset contais historical data about the Titanic disaster.
-Our goal is to correctly predict, base on some features of the passengers, who will die and who will survive.
+This Dataset contains historical data about the Titanic disaster.
+Our goal is to correctly predict, based on some features of the passengers, who will die and who will survive.

 ## PROJECT PLANNING